-Who manage funds?
+Who manages funds?

 - Managers of authorised funds must act in the best interests of the fund investors under all circumstances.